 The ACLU believes that prisons and jails may also violate the constitutional rights of transgender prisoners under the Equal Protection Clause of the Fourteenth Amendment if prison officials deny transgender individuals services or benefits because of their transgender status, when those services and benefits are provided to other prisoners.

-Furthermore, the Prison Rape Elimination Act (PREA), a federal law that aims to combat sexual assault and harassment in prisons, jails, police lockups, community confinement, and juvenile facilities, provides additional support for the protection of transgender inmates.
-In 2012, the U.S. Department of Justice (DOJ) issued regulations for implementing PREA across the country.
-These DOJ regulations, known as the "PREA Standards," contain specific protections for transgender prisoners in federal, state, and local correctional facilities.
+Furthermore, the Prison Rape Elimination Act (PREA), a federal law that aims to combat sexual assault and harassment in prisons and jails, provides additional support for the protection of transgender inmates.
+In 2012, the U.S. Department of Justice (DOJ) issued final regulations for implementing PREA across the country.66 These DOJ regulations, known as the "PREA Standards," contain specific protections for transgender prisoners in federal, state, and local correctional facilities.67

-Following guidance from the DOJ, the Washington State Department of Corrections (DOC) adopted revised regulations to enforce the PREA Standards in Washington.
-As a result, state DOC rules now require prisons and jails in Washington to conduct an initial screening of all prisoners within 72 hours of intake to assess their risk for sexual victimization and abuse, as well as a follow-up assessment within 30 days of arrival.
-Theseassessments must take into account whether the prisoner is or is perceived to be LGBT or gender non-conforming.
-Furthermore, facilities must consider initial screening results when making housing and program assignments to protect vulnerable prisoners from abuse.
+Following guidance from the DOJ, the Washington State Department of Corrections (DOC) adopted revised regulations to enforce the PREA Standards in Washington.68 As a result, state DOC rules now require prisons and jails in Washington to conduct an initial screening of all prisoners within 72 hours of intake to assess their risk for sexual victimization and abuse, as well as a follow up assessment within 30 days of arrival.
+Theseassessments must take into account whether the prisoner is or is perceived to be LGBT or gender nonconforming.69 Furthermore, facilities must consider initial screening results when making housing and program assignments to protect vulnerable prisoners from abuse.
 Facilities must also provide accommodations for transgender individuals who wish to shower separately from other inmates.
-Finally, jails and prisons are required to provide training to correctional staff that specifically addresses safety concerns for transgender and gender non- conforming prisoners.
+Finally, jails and prisons are required to provide training to correctional staff that specifically addresses safety concerns for transgender and gender non- conforming prisoners.70

-Yes.
-Washington's DOC regulations state that jail staff may not search or physically examine a transgender or intersex inmates for the sole purpose of determining the individual's genital status.
+Washington's DOC regulations explicitly state that jail staff may not search or physically examine a transgender or intersex inmate for the sole purpose of determining the individual's genital status.
 To further protect transgender individuals from invasive and discriminatory searches, the regulations provide that determinations about an individual's genital status may be made by a health care provider based on conversations with the individual or through a review of medical records.
-Prison and jails may determine genital status through physical examination only when the examination is part of a broader medical examination necessary for some other purpose and is conducted in private by a health care practitioner.
+Prison and jails may only determine genital status through physical examination when the examination is part of a broader medical examination necessary for some other purpose and is conducted in private by a health care practitioner.75

 Although the ACLU thinks the answer should be yes, there is no definitive answer yet.
 Under the Eighth Amendment of the U.S. Constitution, prisons and jails must provide adequate health care for prisoners' serious medical needs.
 Prison officials violate a prisoner's constitutional right to care when they cause significant injury, inflict unnecessary and excessive pain, or create a substantial risk of future harm through the denial of medical treatment or through the provision of treatment so inadequate that it amounts to no care at all.
 This means that decisions about treatment for transgender prisoners must be based on individualized medical considerations, not financial, political, or other reasons, and should be consistent with generally accepted medical standards of care.
 A growing number of courts across the country have concluded that gender dysphoria constitutes a serious medical need under the Eighth Amendment.
 However, the Constitution does not guarantee a prisoner's choice of medical treatment for any condition, and judgment is often in the hands of prison medical staff.
 As a result, transition-related care remains inaccessible to many transgender people in prison who struggle to obtain a diagnosis or authorization for specific treatment from facility providers.

 The Ninth Circuit has also indicated that if an individual was already receiving transition-related hormone treatment prior to entering the facility, abrupt termination of hormones may be unconstitutional.
-This suggests that once a course of hormone treatment has begun, prisons and jails must provide some short-term continuing care.
-At the very least, hormone therapy should be terminated only gradually in accordance with medical judgment, not peremptorily cut off.
-In 2011, the U.S. Bureau of Prisons (BOP) ended its discriminatory "freeze- frame" policy, which "froze" treatment for any person diagnosed with gender dysphoria at the level of treatment that was provided to them at the time they entered prison.
-Individuals incarcerated in federal prisons may now receive hormone therapy based on medical need.
+This suggests that once a course of hormone treatment has begun, prisons and jails must provide some short-term continuing care.78 At the very least, hormone therapy should only be terminated gradually in accordance with medical judgment, not peremptorily cut off.
+In 2011, the U.S. Bureau of Prisons (BOP) ended its discriminatory "freeze- frame" policy, which "froze" treatment for any person diagnosed with gender dysphoria at the level of treatment that was provided to them at the time they entered prison.79 Individuals incarcerated in federal prisons may now receive hormone therapy based on medical need.80

-Yes.
-More and more transgender immigrants are being granted asylum after making the case that they have been persecuted at home because of their failure to conform to cultural gender roles and/or sexual orientation.
+More and more transgender immigrants are being granted asylum after making the case that they have been persecuted at home because of their failure to conform to cultural gender roles and/or sexual orientation.83

 Although many of the courts addressing the issue confuse sexual orientation with gender identity or expression, it is clear that transgender people are a "particular social group" entitled to the protection of asylum laws.

-To qualify for asylum in the U.S. on these grounds, a person must show that they are transgender, that they faced persecution at home because they are transgender, and that their government either persecuted them or refused to do anything to protect them from persecution by others.
+To qualify for asylum in the U.S. on these grounds, a person must show that they are transgender, that they suffered past persecution in their home country, or have a well-founded fear of future persecution if they were to return home, because they are transgender, and that their government either persecuted them or refused to do anything to protect them from persecution by others.84

 Terminology used to discuss gender expression and identity varies within transgender communities and has changed over time.
-To respect every individual's right to self-identify as they choose, the term(s) preferred by an individual should always be used.
+To respect every individual's right to self-identify, the term(s) preferred by an individual should always be used.
 For clarity, here is a general list of common words and phrases used in this guide and elsewhere:

 Transgender: A broad term for people whose gender identity, expression, or behavior is different from those typically associated with their assigned sex at birth.
 Some people prefer the term "trans," an abbreviation for "transgender."
 Please note: "Transgender" is correctly used as an adjective, not a noun — thus, "transgender people" is appropriate, but "transgenders" is often viewed as disrespectful.
 Use of the term as a past-tense verb — for instance, "transgendered" — is also often viewed as disrespectful.
 "Transsexual" is an older term for people whose gender identity is different from their assigned sex at birth and who seek to transition from male to female or female to male.
 Many people do not use or prefer the term "transsexual" because of its overly clinical association.